stefanodvx/epyrogram/README.md

 ```

 ## Features
 EPyrogram provides a **custom Client** class that can be used just like the regular Pyrogram Client.
 It adds new methods and functionalities while maintaining compatibility with existing Pyrogram code.
-This means that EPyrogram will always **rely on your original Pyrogr installation** and will be always up-to-date!
+This means that EPyrogram will always **rely on your original Pyrogram installation** and will always be up-to-date!

 ## Example Code
 ```python3